 For more than fifty years, Lewis Kaplan has dedicated his career to performing as a violinist – both soloist and chamber musician.
-He is an internationally renowned teacher, performer and the Co-Founder and Artistic Director of the Portland Bach Festival in Portland, Maine.
+He is an internationally renowned teacher, performer and the Founder and Artistic Director of the Bach Virtuosi Festival in Portland, Maine.

 Lewis Kaplan also co-founded the Bowdoin International Music Festival in 1964.
-He was the Artistic Director of the festival from 1964 and the Director as well from 1975 until 2014 when he stepped down after 50 years to focus on The Portland Bach Festival.
+He was the Artistic Director of the festival from 1964 and the Director as well from 1975 until 2014 when he stepped down after 50 years to focus on the Bach Virtuosi Festival.

 With a zest for living and a dedication to music, Lewis Kaplan is known not only for his teaching, but also for his great musicianship in the traditional repertoire and his leadership role in contemporary music.

 A graduate of The Juilliard School – where he earned both bachelor’s and master’s degrees in violin studies studying under Ivan Galamian (1901-1981), one of the greatest violin pedagogues of the 20th Century, and conducting under Jean Morel – Mr. Kaplan began teaching at the prestigious conservatory in 1964 and is presently a senior professor in violin and chamber music.

 In 1961, he founded the Aeolian Chamber Players – the first permanent chamber ensemble of mixed timbre and a model for hundreds of ensembles internationally that followed his pioneering work.